mdn/content/files/en-us/learn_web_development/core/accessibility/what_is_accessibility/index.md

 - Android: Accessibility framework
 - iOS: UIAccessibility

 Where the native semantic information provided by the HTML elements in your web apps falls down, you can supplement it with features from the [WAI-ARIA specification](https://www.w3.org/TR/wai-aria/), which add semantic information to the accessibility tree to improve accessibility.
-You can learn a lot more about WAI-ARIA in our [WAI-ARIA basics](/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) article.
+You can learn a lot more about WAI-ARIA in our [WAI-ARIA basics](/en-US/docs/Learn_web_development/Core/Accessibility/WAI-ARIA_basics) article.

 ## Summary

 This article should have given you a useful high-level overview of accessibility, shown you why it's important, and looked at how you can fit it into your workflow.
-You should now also have a thirst to learn about the implementation details that can make sites accessible, and we'll start on that in the next section, looking at why HTML is a good basis for accessibility.
+You should now also have a thirst to learn about the implementation details that can make sites accessible, and what tools can help.
+We'll look at accessibility tooling in the next article.

-{{NextMenu("Learn/Accessibility/HTML", "Learn/Accessibility")}}

 ## See also